Michalovsky2112/MinecraftServerNgrokIPPuller/README.md

 ## Features

-- Retrieves the Ngrok public URL for a Minecraft server using the Ngrok API.
+- Retrieves the Ngrok public URL for a Minecraft server using the __Ngrok API__.
-- Sends the address to a Discord channel through a bot.
+- Sends the address to a __Discord channel__ through a bot.
-- Automatically runs on startup and sends the IP address.
+- Automatically runs on __startup and every hour__, sending the IP address only if it changes.
+- Spam reduction with a __persistent cache__

 ## Prerequisites